How to Create Reports with Power BI Service

 Power BI Dashboards – Service

-A Power BI dashboard is a one-page summary of your data, with visualizations or tiles.
+A Power BI dashboard is a one-page summary of your data with visualizations or tiles.

 Power BI Service Sample Dashboard

+Each tile links to a report, making it easy to drill down for more detail as needed.
 A dashboard can contain links to multiple reports, providing a quick overview of your data in one place.
+This feature is only available in the Power BI Service.

 Data Model Editing – Service